SaraAGithub-Portfolio/RPS-Challenge-DF/README.md

 -------
 GameLogic.test.js: that the RPS game logic is correct and returns desired outcome.

 Result.test.js: tested result route that player's choice and computer's choice is displayed.
 The options to end game or play again are available.
 Minor error handling test to ensure the player makes a choice.
+Needed to add dependency injection in the test to control the behavior of the computer player during testing, making the test deterministic and predictable.
+Since this project is set and won't undergo further modifications, this approach will suffice--for now.

 Game.test.js: tests that game options are accessed and redirects to game page.